 The technology has various implementations from sports training to taking care of the elderly.
 We’ll surely keep an eye on the company and suggest you do the same.

-To track and analyze sportsmen movements, their overall performance and enhance training, a Computer Vision-based system might be of great help.
-And we’ve already created such a system.
+To track and analyze sportsmen’s movements, their overall performance, and enhance training, a Computer Vision-based tool might be of great help.

-The system is very helpful for both trainers and sportsmen since it helps to spot out weak moments and provides data for the exact future improvements.
+Our software is very helpful for both trainers and sportsmen since it helps to spot out weak moments and provides data for exact future improvements.

 Stay in shape

 As you can see there are a lot of tools nowadays to enhance your fitness training, especially for the current situation.
 You only need to pull yourself together, decide which solution is best for you and start using it now.
 The pandemic might last even months more and it is vital to stay indoors and in shape, so after it’s over you’ll still be healthy and awesome.

 We’ve said it before, but again — keep calm, wash your hands and avoid crowded places.
 Follow the instructions provided by your local authorities and stay home — as you can see, you can totally replace the need for a gym.